GabGlt/computer_vision_project/README.md

 The application provides:

-1. **Image classification** – paste a tweet and get immediate prediction
+1. **Feces Disease detection and classification** – choose and image from your devicees and get immediate detection and prediction
 2. **Prediction confidence** – see probability scores for each class
 3. **Clean and simple UI** – easy to interact with using Streamlit